Acknowledge the past, recognise the present, support aspirations for the future.

 Find out more.

 Blak Nite Cinema

 Council is committed to raising awareness of Melbourne’s Aboriginal and Torres Strait Islander people and culture.
 Blak Nite Cinema is a unique film event celebrating acclaimed Aboriginal and Torres Strait Islander artists through film, combined with live music and live interviews.
-Hosted by award-winning Indigenous actor Aaron Pedersen, Blak Nite Cinema returns 8 to10 February 2013 at ACMI.
-Find out about the films that will be shown at Blak Nite Cinema.
+Hosted by award-winning Indigenous actor Aaron Pedersen, Blak Nite Cinema 2013 was held at ACMI.

 Indigenous arts projects 2012